mebusy/notes/dev_notes/LinearAlgebra_Orthogonality.md

 **Figure 3.5** The projection p is the point ( on the line through a ) closest to b.

 The situation is the same when we are given a plane (or any subspace S) instead of a line.
-Again the problem is to find the point p on that subspace that is closest to b.
-This point p is the projection of b onto the subspace.
-A perpendicular line from b to S meets the subspace at p.
-Geometrically, that gives the distance between points b and
+Again the problem is to find the point p on that subspace that is closest to b. ***This point p is the projection of b onto the subspace***.
+Geometrically, that gives the distance between points b and subspaces S. But there are two questions that need to be asked:

+ 1. Does this projection actually arise in practical applications?
+ 2. If we have a basis for the subspace S, is there a formula for the projection p ?

+The answers are certainly yes.
+This is exactly the problem of the ***least-squares*** solution to an overdetermined system.
+The vector b represents the data from experiments or questionnaires, and it contains too many errors to be found in the subspace S. The equations are inconsistent, and Ax = b has no solution.

+The least-squares method selects p as the best choice to replace b.

+A formula for p is easy when the subspace is a line.
+Projection onto a higher dimensional subspace is by far the most important case; it corresponds to a least-squares problem with several parameters.
+The formulas are even simpler when we produce an orthogonal basis for S.

+**Inner Products and Cosines**

+Relationship of inner products and angles.